ArjunaCluster/ArjunaUsers/.github/ISSUE_TEMPLATE/performance-issue.md

 Please provide the following information to help us help you:

 Your Name:
 Your Andrew ID:
 Node(s) on which the problem occurred:
 Expected Behavior:
 Observed Behavior:
 Location of Log file Showing the Error:
 Location of Script showing [Minimum Working Example]:

+Please also attach any logs and the submission script to this issue.

 If you are not a frequent github user, please also provide us with a contact email here:
 Contact Email: